 The CTA responded to a fatality last June by saying it will re-evaluate downtown bus routes that operate during heavy congestion and look into additional training for drivers.
 The new plan includes more training days for new drivers, in-field-instruction, and route-specific instruction as well as additional ride-along evaluations.

-If you were hurt in an accident involving the CTA, contact a Chicago attorney right away.
+If you were hurt in an accident involving the CTA, contact our Chicago Transit Authority accident lawyers right away.
 Many personal injury or wrongful death issues go to court when they involve a public transportation system, and you’ll want an experienced attorney by your side when negotiating or suing a major entity like the CTA.
 You can guarantee the CTA will have its own lawyers to defend it, and you should have your own lawyer fiercely advocating for your rights.